-- In the area of Phones, recycled materials have been used for several years where possible, and further potential uses are constantly being tested.
+In the area of Phones, recycled materials have been used for several years where possible, and further potential uses are constantly being tested.

+In the area of product packaging and operating instructions, the following picture emerges:

+- The cardboard boxes in our product packaging consists of more than 92% recycled material.
+With the share of packaging made of brown corrugated cardboard (online and per transaction) rising every year, we sometimes even reach a recycling percentage of 100%.
+In the 2022 financial year, total product packaging delivered was 6.2 million items with an overall tonnage of approx. 650 tons of corrugated cardboard.
 In recent years, a new, smaller-scale systematic packaging was introduced that partially replaced two other packaging sizes.
-In this way, the volume of the individual unit was lessened by about 40% and the weight was reduced by about 32g.
-This small product packaging is used by preference for reasons of resource conservation.
-At 2.1 million units, a new record was set in the 2021 financial year.
-Compared to the original solution, this corresponds to a savings of 67 tons of material and a corresponding 152 tons of CO2.
-In addition to the reduced use of materials, the smaller packaging naturally has a positive effect on shipping logistics as well. - The theme of FSC certification was rolled out in 2021 for all types of packaging, and a corresponding logo signals to our customers the "FSC Mix" sustainability standard that we introduced.
-A licensing partnership with FSC was launched in 2020 and will be renewed.
-It should also be noted that the corrugated cardboard is made of more than 92% recycled material.
-With the share of packaging made of brown corrugated cardboard (online; per business) rising every year, we even reach a recycling percentage of 100%.
-In the 2021 financial year, the quantity of product packaging was 5.8 million items with an overall tonnage of 740 tons of corrugated cardboard. - In 2020, the product packaging began to be made "climate-neutral," and this was carried on in 2021.
-In this case, climate-neutral means that, for production of 60,000 units of packaging about 28 tons of CO2 are generated, which is offset by the partner company ClimatePartner.
+In this way, the volume of each unit was lessened by about 40% and the weight was reduced by about 32g.
+A reduction of 32g per unit in a quantity of 1.9 million units in the 2022 financial year comes to a savings of 61 tons of material, which corresponds to a reduction of 98 tons of CO2 (applying a reference value of approx. 1600kg CO2/ ton of corrugated cardboard).
+For resource conservation reasons, we generally try to use the smallest possible packaging size.
+In addition to the reduced use of materials, the smaller packaging naturally had positive effect on shipping logistics as well. - The theme of FSC certification was rolled out in 2021 for all types of packaging, and a corresponding logo signals to our customers the "FSC Mix" sustainability standard that we introduced.
+The use of FSC material is being steadily carried forward and is affirmed by an ongoing license partnership with the FSC that started in 2020. - In 2020, some product packaging began to be made "climate-neutral," and this was carried on in the following years.
+In this case, climate-neutral means that, for production of 82,000 cardboard boxes about 26 tons of CO2 are generated, which were offset by the partner company Climate Partner.
 The CO2 is offset by reforestation in a project of the "German Forest Protection Association" with its partners in the Brazilian rain forest.
-There are plans to develop the climate neutrality theme further..
-In addition, there are plans to further promote the reduction of synthetic materials in 2022.
-The poly bags used until now for product packaging will be replaced by paper bags, which would lead to a saving of 30 tons of synthetic material per year.
+There are plans to develop the climate neutrality theme further. - We aim to reduce plastic use in our product packaging.
+The poly bags used until now are gradually being replaced with paper bags.
+This process will be rolled out further in 2023.
+After the transition is complete, this will lead to savings of approx. 30 tons of plastic per year.
+The future goal will be to use entirely plastic-free packaging. - The area of printed operating instructions is likewise a focus of sustainability considerations.
+In general, they are purchased from printing companies in the immediate vicinity of the Gigaset production site in Bocholt, to minimize shipping distances.
+For resource conservation reasons, we continually try to keep down the scale of printed products as far as possible.
+Material quality was converted to FSC-certified ecofriendly recycling paper in 2020, which also bears the "Blue Angel" mark.
+The total tonnage of 390 tons of recycled paper used in the 2022 financial year represents a savings of 58,41 tons of $CO_2$ compared to conventional paper production.
+Moreover, the recycling process requires 68 % less energy and 78 % less water.